FOGProject/fog-docs/docs/Knowledge-Base/reference/network_and_firewall_requirements.md

     sure you configure this DHCP Server to also pass the extra options 66 (next-server) and 67 (bootfile name) mentioned in [[network_setup#Other DHCP Server than FOG]]

-If the DCHP server is in another network, make sure you have a \'DHCP helper\' running in the network.
-This DHCP helper \'catches\' the DHCPDISCOVER broadcast packets and forwards them via unicast to the DHCP server in another network.
+If the DCHP server is in another network, make sure you have a 'DHCP helper' running in the network.
+This DHCP helper 'catches' the DHCPDISCOVER broadcast packets and forwards them via unicast to the DHCP server in another network.

 ### 2. TFTP boot

-Once the client has gotten it\'s IP address, it will download the kernel image from the Fog Storage server.
+Once the client has gotten it's IP address, it will download the kernel image from the Fog Storage server.
 In small setups the FOG Storage and FOG Server reside on the same server.